-Recent deals also differ in the way they are financed and how the target firms' stockholders are compensated.
 In the 1980s, cash was the preferred method of payment, because large cash payments could convince even the most reluctant shareholder to approve the deal.
-Moreover, the cash was generally obtained by borrowing, leaving the consolidated company with a heavy debt burden, which often led to difficulties.
+However, the cash was generally obtained by borrowing, leaving the consolidated company with a heavy debt burden, which often led to difficulties.
 In recent years, stock has replaced borrowed cash as the merger currency for two reasons: (1) Many of the 1980s mergers were financed with junk bonds that later went into default.
 These defaults, along with the demise of Drexel Burnham, the leading junk bond dealer, have made it difficult to arrange debt-financed mergers.
-(2) Most recent mergers have been strategic-as between AT&T and MediaOne Group and between AOL and Time Warnerwhere the companies' managers realized that they needed one another.
+(2) Most recent mergers have been for strategic reasons, such as Eli Lilly's \$6.5 billion acquisition of ImClone Systems in 2008.
 Most of these mergers have been friendly, and stock swaps are easier to arrange in friendly mergers than in hostile ones.
-Also, both sets of managers have been concerned about the post-merger financial strength of the consolidated company, and the surviving company will obviously be stronger if the deal is financed with stock rather than debt.